Skip to main content

 The AudioEye Accessibility Testing SDK Jest library lets you test rendered components for accessibility issues as part of your existing unit and integration test suite.

-If you are new to the SDK, complete the entitlement-token and package-manager setup in getting started before installing the Jest package.
+If you are new to the SDK, complete the client-credential and package-manager setup in getting started before installing the Jest package.

 When to use Jest